Fritz Walter: Early club career

-Walter was exposed to football early with his parents working at the 1.
+Born on 31 October 1920, Walter was exposed to football early with his parents, Ludwig (1894–1976) and Dorothea Walter (née Kieburg; 1896–1978), working at the 1.
 FC Kaiserslautern club restaurant.
 By 1928 he had joined the Kaiserslautern youth academy, and he made his first team debut at 17, continuing an association with the club that would be his only professional club.

-International pro teams had repeatedly offered him hefty sums, but with support from his wife always declined in order to stay at home, to play for his home town, the national team and "Chef" (German for "boss") Herberger.
+International pro teams had repeatedly offered him hefty sums, but with support from his wife always declined in order to stay at home, to play for his home town, the national team and "Chef" (German for "Boss") Herberger.

 International debut

 Walter debuted with the Germany national team in 1940 under Sepp Herberger, and scored a hat-trick against Romania.

 War

-Walter was drafted into the armed forces in 1942, however, the end of the war found 24-year-old Walter in a Prisoner of War camp in Maramures in which he played with Hungarian and Slovakian guards.
+Walter was drafted into the armed forces in 1942.
+However, the end of the war found 24-year-old Walter in a Prisoner of War camp in Maramures in which he played with Hungarian and Slovakian guards.
 When the Soviets arrived they generally took all German prisoners back to Gulags in the Soviet Union.
 One of the Hungarian prison guards had seen Walter playing for Germany, and told them that Fritz was not German but from the Saar Protectorate.
 Walter would later call the match in question as the most important of his life as it spared him and his brother from a gulag sentence.